 Virginia Commonwealth University and MLWGS partner to offer for university course options on the MLWGS campus.
 Students successfully completing these courses receive from one-half to one full high school credit and from three to seven university credit hours at minimal cost to the student.
-Each year MLWGS students are awarded approximately 2,500 university credits.
+In 2021-2022, MLWGS offered eight dual-enrollment courses.

-The Class of 2017
+The Class of 2022

-(188 Graduates.)
+(181 Graduates)

-- 3 Presidential Scholar Candidates
+- 2 Presidential Scholar Candidates

-- 57 National Merit Commendations
+- 47 National Merit Commendations

-- 13 National Merit Finalists
+- 15 National Merit Finalists

-- 4 National Merit Scholars
+- 3 National Merit Scholars

-- The average GPA 3.98
+- The average GPA 4.266

-- The average SAT score 1,419
+- The average SAT score 1,401

+- Average ACT 35

-- Performed over 37,000 hours of community service
+- Performed 29,677.75 hours of community service

+- Scholarship Offers of \$15,284,770